Zatom-AI/zatom/README.md

 pre-commit install
 ```

-> Note: If you are installing on systems without access to CUDA GPUs, remove `[cuda]` from the above commands.
-Be aware that the CPU version will be significantly slower than the GPU version.
+> Note: If you are installing on systems without access to CUDA GPU (e.g., macOS), remove `[cuda]` from the above commands.
+Be aware that the CPU version (e.g., without macOS's MPS backend) will be significantly slower than the GPU version.

 ### Docker